lindsayevans/galleRy/README.md

 ## Configuration

-There are a few configuraion options you may want to play around with in `config.yaml`; including image & thumbnail directories, template & output filenames, and maximum thumbnail width & height.
+There are a few configuration options you may want to play around with in `config.yaml`; including image & thumbnail directories, template & output filenames, and maximum thumbnail width & height.
 Should be pretty self explanatory.

 ## Other tasks